erpnext/foundation/foundation/www/docs/user/manual/en/stock/warehouse.md

 This can become quite a detailed Tree like >Warehouse >Room >Row >Shelf >Box

 To go to Warehouse, click on Stock and go to Warehouse under Setup.
-You could also switch to 'Tree' View or simply type warehouse tree in the awsone bar.
+You could also switch to 'Tree' View or simply type warehouse tree in the search bar.

 <img class="screenshot" alt="Warehouse" src="/docs/assets/img/stock/warehouse.png">